 Another flirtation with fame occurred when President Franklin D. Roosevelt contemplated using Sugarloaf Mountain as the site of his presidential retreat.
 Ultimately, Roosevelt was dissuaded by Strong and instead opted for a spot on nearby Catoctin Mountain, where he was to build what we now know as Camp David.

-In 1947, Strong set up a trust to maintain the trail system and facilities at Sugarloaf Mountain, and to this day the trust stands as a rare of example of harmonious and effective private ownership of an area of natural beauty and public interest.
+In 1947, Strong set up a trust to maintain the trail system and facilities at Sugarloaf Mountain, and to this day the trust stands as a rare example of harmonious and effective private ownership of an area of natural beauty and public interest.
 The area was designated a National Natural Landmark in 1969.

 Flora & Fauna